rmrt1n/circledb/README.md

 decent understanding of it now, and found some edge cases.
 Might change the core apis to match xtdb's since that's what I'm most familiar with.
 Now reading more on the transaction macros.
 Still no idea how the query engine works.

+### Attempt 2.1
+I now understand how a datalog query engine works.
+Read [this article](https://www.instantdb.com/essays/datalogjs) by Instant.
+A `.clj` version of their JavaScript implementation is in [main.clj](/main.clj).